Monotonicity of holonomy groups: Introduction

 \section{Introduction}

 An important notion in differential geometry is the one of \emph{holonomy}.
-Given any connection on a principal or vector bundle and a basepoint, one can define the holonomy group of the connection as the group of endomorphisms of the fibres over this point given by parallel translation along piecewise-differentiable loops.
+Given a connection on a principal or vector bundle, one can define the holonomy group of the connection as the group of endomorphisms of the fibres given by parallel translation along piecewise-differentiable based loops.
 Of particular interest are the holonomy groups of the Levi-Civita connection on a Riemannian manifold, which are subgroups of the special orthogonal group.
 In many cases, a ``special'' holonomy of a Riemannian manifold implies interesting consequences for the resulting metric.
-For example, a smooth $4m$-dimensional Riemannian manifold with holonomy contained in the group $\Sp(m)\Sp(1)$ is automatically an Einstein manifold (see e.g. \cite{besse_einstein_2008}, Theorem 14.39).
+For example, a smooth $4m$-dimensional Riemannian manifold with holonomy contained in the group $\Sp(m)\Sp(1)$ is automatically an Einstein manifold (see e.\thinspace g.\ \cite{besse_einstein_2008}, Theorem~14.39).